Solving periodic semilinear stiff PDEs in 1D, 2D and 3D with exponential integrators: Numerical comparisons

 Figure~\ref{Lawson_graphs} shows results for the \textit{Lawson} methods for the NLS equation (1D).
 These formulas are not accurate enough to be competitive.
 For the ABLawson4 formula, this lack of accuracy is partly compensated by its low computational cost per time-step (it is a purely multistep method).

 Figure~\ref{GenLawson_graphs} shows results for the \textit{generalised Lawson} methods for the 1D Kuramoto--Sivashinsky and 2D Ginzburg--Landau equations.
 In 1D, these formulas suffer from instabilities for most PDEs.
-In 2D and 3D, the GenLawson41 formula has virtually identical performance to ETDRK4, the GenLawson42 formula is always less efficient than ETDRK4, while the other variants with three to five steps perform well for the Ginzburg--Landau equation but are less efficient for the Schnakenberg and Swift--Hohenberg equations (Figures 0.14, 0.16, 0.20 and 0.22).
+In 2D and 3D, the GenLawson41 formula has virtually identical performance to ETDRK4, the GenLawson42 formula is always less efficient than ETDRK4, while the other variants with three to five steps perform well for the Ginzburg--Landau equation but are less efficient for the Schnakenberg and Swift--Hohenberg equations (Figures C.14, C.16, C.20 and C.22 in \cite{montanelli2017}).

 Figure~\ref{ModGenLawson_graphs} shows results for the \textit{modified generalised Lawson} methods for the 1D Kuramoto--Sivashinsky, 1D KdV and 3D Swift--Hohenberg equations.
 In 1D, these formulas are much more stable than the generalised Lawson schemes and are quite efficient, but still suffer from instabilities for the 1D KdV equation.
 In 2D and 3D, we reach the same conclusions as for the generalised Lawson methods: the ModGenLawson41 formula has virtually identical performance to ETDRK4, the ModGenLawson42 formula is always the least efficient and the other variants perform well for some problems but are less efficient for others.